PacktPublishing/D3.js-Quick-Start-Guide/BUILD.md

 1. Create some fake data for our app
 1. Add SVG circles and style them
 1. Create a linear scale
+1. Attach data to visual elements
+1. Use data attached to a visual element to affect its appearance

 ## Add link to d3 library